 Conclusion

 In conclusion, DSQuery is a valuable tool for Red Team members who wish to gather information about an Active Directory environment.
 It can provide information about user accounts, computer accounts, security groups, domain controllers, organizational units, and group policy objects.
-By using this information, Red Team members can identify potential vulnerabilities and attack vectors, and develop strategies for exploiting them.
-However, it is important to use DSQuery ethically and with caution, as improper use of the tool can potentially create a significant impact on the domain infrastructure.
+By using this information, Red Team members can identify potential vulnerabilities and attack vectors and develop strategies for exploiting them.
+However, it is crucial to use DSQuery ethically and with caution, as improper use of the tool can potentially significantly impact the domain infrastructure.